Milan Metro Line 5: Management

 Metro 5 covered 40% of global construction costs, and will operate the line for 27 years from the opening.

 Rolling stock

 AnsaldoBreda driverless train in service in Milan.

 The line uses 21 four-car articulated driverless trains from AnsaldoBreda (now Hitachi Rail Italy), part of the AnsaldoBreda Driverless Metro system.

 Classified Series 5500, they were designed by Giugiaro, and are about 50 m long, 2.65 m wide, with seating for 96 and a maximum capacity 536 passengers.

 The systems are controlled by a fully automated computer system, located at the control and maintenance center.

 Future extensions

 A northern extension from Bignami to Monza has been approved.
-It will consist of 11 new stations and the opening is foreseen in 2027.
+It will consist of 11 new stations.